 Sochi: The New Pearl of the Black Sea

 Sochi is the Biggest resort City in Russia.
 In fact, it has grown so quickly and well in the past few years that it is a great city in itself and in my opinion only second to St-Petersburg for the most beautiful city in Russia.
 Sochi was settled by Stalin where he had his private summer house (dacha).
 But Thanks to the constant efforts by Putin to host big events in the city like the Olympics Games of 2014, the Formula 1 Grand Prix and the FIFA world cup, it is easy to see how the city is important in the eyes of Russians.
 And you can definitely expect to hear more and more about Sochi as it transforms towards an international holiday destination.
-The Miami of Russia Sochi is blessed with a subtropical climate which provides mild winters and hot summers!
-It is a […]
+In This Article…1 The Miami of Russia2 A 3 Days Itinerary to Sochi3 Top 10 Things to do in Sochi4 Top 5 Restaurants in Sochi5 Top 5 Cafes in Sochi6 Sochi in Pictures7 Pin to Pinterest The Miami of Russia Sochi […]

 Read More...